 - Qualcomm SnapDragon – this processor gives you vison processing APIs with hardware acceleration and performance on mobile devices.

-AI departments also have roles such as project managers, product managers, sales and marketing and legal and policy.
+AI departments also have roles such as project managers, sales and marketing and legal and policy.
 These are great area opportunities to look for if you’re interested in AI, but don’t have the coding background.

 In summary, what appears to be very simple actions taken by a machine, are the result of countless man hours by a variety of intelligent and motivated professionals, each responsible for very specific outcomes.
 One of Chris DeBellis’ projects resulted in only a few seconds of action but took two years of arduous work to get correct.
 Computer Vision, Robotics, AI, Machine Learning and Deep Learning are all areas that hold a plethora of opportunity for those with the desire, knowledge……and patience!
 You can see the presentation in its entirety.